If you want to produce your own spirits at home, you need to distill them using a still.

 Whiskey is made from a fermented mash of grains like corn, rye, and barley.
 These are allowed to ferment before they are distilled in copper stills, and aged in wooden barrels, commonly oak.
 This imparts an extra layer of flavor.

-Tequila comes from the blue agave plant, a succulent also called agave tequilana, that grows in Mexico where the liquor originated.
+Tequila comes from the webber blue agave plant, a succulent also called agave tequilana, that grows in Mexico where the liquor originated.
 Inside the agave plant, there is a bulb called the piña.
 This is baked and then juiced, and the juice is fermented to produce the base for tequila.
+You can read more on how to make tequila here.

 Gin is produced by distilling flavorless grain alcohol with juniper berries and other herbs to create the characteristic flavor of gin.
 The base for the alcohol could be anything.
 The juniper berries and other botanicals can be added to a thumper to flavor the alcohol without cooking them into the mash.